 Reference letters are a key component of your application package.
 Depending on the program(s) you are applying to, the referees you choose should be able to speak to your academic, research and/or professional abilities.

 As a part of your online application, you will be asked to submit contact information only for one to three referees, depending on the program requirements.
-It is your responsibility to contact the referee before filling out the online application form to confirm their availability.
+It is your responsibility to contact the referee before filling out the online application form to confirm their availability as no changes will be made after your application has been submitted.

-Your referees will be contacted electronically within two to three business days of your application submission with further instructions.
+Your referees will be contacted electronically within two to three business days of your application submission with a link and further instructions on submitting their online reference letter.
 Please ensure that the contact information is accurate.

 All reference letters must come directly from the referee.
 Student submitted copies will not be accepted.